-- 1. Within one month from the assignment of the Supervisor, each doctoral candidate submits their Training Project outlining the study and research objectives they aim to achieve and the program of activities. - 2.
-The Training Project is approved by the Academic Board, within one month of submission, and serves as a reference for the annual verification of the fulfillment of the doctoral candidates' training obligations. - 3.
+- 1. Within two months from the assignment of the Supervisor, each doctoral candidate submits their Training Project, via the "Activity Dashboard" on the Teaching Portal, outlining the study and research objectives they aim to achieve and the program of activities.
+He/she also participates in a hearing during a meeting of the Academic Board, where he/she presents his/her research topic.
+Before the beginning of each academic year, the doctoral student updates his/her academic workload via the "Activity Dashboard." - 2.
+The Training Project is approved by the Supervisor upon delegation by the Academic Board, within one month of submission, and serves as a reference for the annual verification of the fulfillment of the doctoral candidates' training obligations. - 3.
 During the transition to the next academic year, the Training Project is presented to the Academic Board, which may request any adjustments it deems necessary. - 4.
 The Board may, in agreement with the doctoral candidate, revise the Training Project during the course of study in consideration of emerging factors that may affect its feasibility. - 5.
-The Training Project includes: a) the research program to be developed by the doctoral candidate under the guidance of the Supervisor and co-Supervisor(s), including any off-site research activities; b) the learning objectives to complementary educational activities related to the research, including any pre-planned external activities.
-With the Supervisor's authorization, the Training Project may include Level I or II courses if the doctoral candidate has not previously taken them or if they are not part of their academic workload in the case of simultaneous enrollment in another study program. - 6.
-For the enhancement of external educational activities and research activities, refer to the Operational Procedures.
+The Training Project includes:

+a) the research program to be developed by the doctoral candidate under the guidance of the Supervisor and co-Supervisor(s), including any off-site research activities;

+b) the plan for complementary educational activities related to the research, including any preplanned external activities.
+With the Supervisor's authorization, the Training Project may include Level I or II courses if the doctoral candidate has not previously taken them or if they are not part of their academic workload in the case of simultaneous enrollment in another study program.

-7. Within maximum 6 months as per University Regulations, the Supervisor and the doctoral candidate compile and sign the Declaration of Intent, which may be confirmed/updated at least once a year.
+- 6. For the enhancement of external educational activities and research activities, refer to the Operational Procedures. - 7.
+Within a maximum of six months from the beginning of the doctoral path, as per University Regulations, the Supervisor and the doctoral candidate compile and sign the Declaration of Intent, which may be confirmed/updated at least once a year.